-In this particular beef stew recipe is all about the chile colorado paste.
-If you never made chile paste from scratch and are used to using ground chile powder, don’t worry!
+In this particular stew recipe is all about the chile colorado sauce.
+If you never made red chile sauce from scratch and are used to using ground chile powder, don’t worry!
 It’s actually as easy as toasting, soaking and blending!

 - Use gloves if you have very sensitive skin.

 - Grab a dry chile and remove the stem by pulling it.

 - Open up the chile (use kitchen shears, if needed) and scrape off the seeds and any ribs.

 - If the chile is small (like chile de arbol), after pulling the stem, turn the opening down and squeeze the seeds out by gently massaging the chile.